SharedMobility/sharedmobility-archive/README.md

 http://policies.sharedusemobilitycenter.org/#/policies/1044

-Atlanta omitted an API requirement, but we still have time to input a request from Code For Atlanta.
+Atlanta omitted an API requirement in the recent ordinance, but we still have time to input a request from Code For Atlanta.

 You might find some more leads in this [Google search](https://www.google.com/search?q=cities+that+require+APIs+from+shared+mobility+providers&oq=cities+that+require+APIs+from+shared+mobility+providers&aqs=chrome..69i57.13920j0j7&sourceid=chrome&ie=UTF-8)